tony-waters/tony-waters.github.io/_posts/2026-08-28-resiance4j-circuit-breaker.md

 In this demo, the intentionally slow email service causes the order API to pile up behind it.
 Adding a circuit-breaker makes this behavior visible, and protects the calling service.

+## Addendum: How is this different from a Bulkhead?

+Circuit Breaker and Bulkhead are complementary resilience patterns that protect microservices from cascading failures but address different failure modes.
+Circuit Breakers prevent repeated calls to failing dependencies by opening the circuit when error rates exceed a threshold, enabling fail-fast behavior and giving the external service time to recover.
+Bulkheads isolate system resources (such as thread pools or connection pools) into independent compartments, ensuring that a slowdown or failure in one dependency does not exhaust resources and starve other critical services.